A Colorado River Overview:

 The Colorado River Basin encompasses a vast and geographically diverse area of approximately 250,000 square miles in the southwestern United States.

-Originating in the high elevations of the Rocky Mountains in Colorado, the Colorado River flows for about 1,450 miles southwestward, eventually reaching the Gulf of California in Mexico.
+The Colorado River flows for about 1,450 miles from the high elevations of the Rocky Mountains to the Gulf of California in Mexico.

-The Basin is divided at Lee Ferry, Arizona, into the Upper Basin, which includes Colorado, New Mexico, Utah, and Wyoming (the Upper Division States), and the Lower Basin, which includes Arizona, California, and Nevada (the Lower Division States).
-A small portion of Arizona is in the geographic Upper Basin and a small portion of Utah and New Mexico are in the geographic Lower Basin.
-The river and its tributaries are a vital water source for these seven States and also serve parts of Mexico.
+The Basin is divided at Lee Ferry, Arizona, located one mile downstream of the confluence of the Paria River and the Colorado River.
+There, the Colorado River is divided into the Upper Basin, which includes Colorado, New Mexico, Utah, and Wyoming (the Upper Division States), and the Lower Basin, which includes Arizona, California, and Nevada (the Lower Division States).
+A small portion of Arizona is in the geographic Upper Basin, and a small portion of Utah and New Mexico is in the geographic Lower Basin.
+The river and its tributaries are a vital water source for these seven states and also serve parts of Mexico.

-Within the Colorado River Basin are 30 Federally Recognized Tribes, each with distinct histories and cultural ties to the region and its waters.
-These Tribes hold significant water rights within the Basin, some of which are the most senior.
+Within the Colorado River Basin are 30 federally recognized Tribal Nations, each with distinct histories and cultural ties to the region and its waters.
+These Tribal Nations hold significant water rights within the basin, some of which are the most senior.

-Lake Mead and Hoover Dam, located on the Arizona-Nevada border, is the largest reservoir in the United States by maximum water capacity.
-It serves as a major water storage facility for the Lower Basin States and Mexico.
+Lake Mead, created by Hoover Dam and located on the Arizona-Nevada border, is the largest reservoir in the United States by maximum water capacity.
+It serves as a major water storage facility for the Lower Basin States, Tribal Nations, and Mexico.

-Lake Powell and Glen Canyon Dam, located on the Utah-Arizona border, is the second-largest reservoir by maximum water capacity in the United States.
+Lake Powell, created by Glen Canyon Dam and located on the Utah-Arizona border, is the second-largest reservoir by maximum water capacity in the United States.
 Lake Powell plays a critical role in regulating water flow from the Upper Basin to the Lower Basin.

 Laws that Shape the River